vigneshavm/Interview-questions/JS Q.md

   ```

 - **`WeakSet`**:

-  - A **`WeakSet`** is similar to a `Set`, but it only allows objects as its members and the objects are stored weakly (they don’t prevent garbage collection).
+- "**WeakSet** is very similar to a `Set`, but it only stores **objects** as its members."
+- "The key difference is that the objects are stored **weakly**, meaning they don't prevent garbage collection."
-  - **Use Case**: `WeakSet` is used when you need to track objects, and you don’t want the presence in the set to prevent those objects from being garbage collected.
+- "**Use case**: You would use a `WeakSet` when you need to track objects, but you don't want their presence in the set to **prevent them from being garbage collected** when they're no longer in use."

   **Example**:
   ```javascript